AquiGorka/simple-webrtc-events-peer/README.md

 # Simple webrtc events peer

-Use this app to cConnect to another webrtc peer and send the connected peer events: swipe-left, swipe-right, swipe-up, swipte-down
+Use this app to Connect to another webrtc peer and send swipe events: swipe-left, swipe-right, swipe-up, swipte-down

 Use a query param pid to set the app namespace (checkout PeerJS)